Kidney stones are hard masses that form in the kidneys when there is not enough liquid to dilute waste chemicals in the urine.

 Credit: remik44992 | Shutterstock

-A kidney stone is a hard mass that forms in the kidneys from minerals in the urine, and if large enough, can cause serve pain.
+A kidney stone is a hard mass that forms in the kidneys from minerals in the urine, and if large enough, can cause severe pain.
+In the United States, kidney stones send more than 300,000 people to the emergency room each year, according to the National Institutes of Health (NIH).

 Kidney stones form when there is not enough liquid in the urine to dilute out waste chemicals, such as calcium, oxalate and phosphorous.
 These waste chemicals become concentrated, and crystals begin to form, according to the National Kidney Foundation.

-Kidney stones can vary in size, with some as small as a grain of sand, and others as large as a pearl or even a golf ball, according to the National Institutes of Health.
+Kidney stones can vary in size, with some as small as a grain of sand, and others as large as a pearl or even a golf ball, according to the NIH.

 Small stones may pass down the urinary tract and be excreted without causing symptoms.
 Larger stones may get stuck in the urinary track and block the flow of urine, which can cause severe pain or bleeding, the NIH says.

-Symptoms of kidney stones include pain while urinating, blood in the urine and sharp pain in the lower back or lower abdomen, according to the NIH.
-People who think they have a kidney stone, or who have serious symptoms such as extreme pain that won't go away, fever and chills, and vomiting, should see their doctor.
+Other symptoms of kidney stones can include pain while urinating, blood in the urine, and nausea and vomiting, according to the NIH.
+People who think they have a kidney stone, or who have serious symptoms such as extreme pain that won't go away, fever, chills and vomiting, should see their doctor, the NIH says.

 People are at increased risk for kidney stones if they've had a stone in the past, or a member of their family has had a stone.
-The most common time to develop kidney stones is between ages 20 and 50 years old, according to the National Kidney Foundation.
+The most common time to develop kidney stones is between ages 20 and 50, according to the National Kidney Foundation.

 Other risk factors include not drinking enough water, eating a diet high in protein, sodium and sugar, being obese, or undergoing gastric bypass surgery, according to the Mayo Clinic.

 Another treatment, called ureteroscopy, uses a special tool called a ureteroscope to view the kidney stone in the ureter — the tube that connects the kidneys to the bladder.
-A doctor can then remove the stone or use laser energy to break it.
+A doctor can then remove the stone or use laser energy to break it up.

-Determining the type of stone you had — by catching the stone as it passes and having it analyzed by a lab — can help doctors understand what caused the stone, and make recommendations to prevent the condition.
+Determining the type of stone a person had — by catching the stone as it passes and having it analyzed by a lab — can help doctors understand what caused the stone, and make recommendations to prevent the condition.
+If a patient is not able to catch the kidney stone, doctors can still perform urine testing (by asking a patient to collect his or her urine for a 24-hour period), and take a diet history, to determine what might be causing the stone, Michelis said.